 What doomed this great wine to the vino dustbin is twofold.
 The first is price.
-Only a miniscule amount of Chilean wine sells above the $15 line.
+Only a minuscule amount of Chilean wine sells above the $15 line.
 A sad truth, but that is the wine market in 2016.
-To prove the point, Lagar de Bezana offers a Cabernet Sauvignon which it is quite popular across the USA; It is priced at $14, on average.
+To prove the point, Lagar de Bezana offers a Cabernet Sauvignon, which is quite popular across the USA; It is priced at $14, on average.

-The second issue is ever growing cost of storing the wine.
+The second issue is the ever-growing cost of storing the wine.
 The 2012 and 2013 vintages also got amazing scores from the wine critics, and those vintages are already in the warehouse.
-The 2014 vintage is on it’s way.
-The importer ( California’s Vino Del Sol) was under pressure to sell off the 2011.
-Company president Matt Hedges made the decision to liquidate the remaining inventory, about 250 cases, and sell at a loss to the PLCB.
-The deal probably lost his company $5k, but the likelihood of making a profit on the wine was dwindling and the hard costs remained.
+The 2014 vintage is on its way.
+The importer ( California’s Vino Del Sol) was under pressure to sell off in 2011.
+Company president Matt Hedges decided to liquidate the remaining inventory, about 250 cases, and sell at a loss to the PLCB.
+The deal probably lost his company $5k, but the likelihood of making a profit on the wine was dwindling, and the hard costs remained.